-Players who threaten, verbally abuse, or exhibit any seriously disruptive behavior will be penalized as detailed in the Code of Conduct.
-Players who are physically abusive will be immediately ejected and disqualified.
-In addition, NASPA membership may be revoked.
+Players who threaten, verbally abuse, or exhibit any seriously disruptive behavior will be warned once, and thereafter ejected.
+Players who are physically abusive will be ejected immediately.
+Please see the Policy on Disruptive, Intimidating and other Unacceptable Behavior at the National Scrabble Association (NSA) website.